OthankQ/100-days-of-code/r1-log.md

 ### R1D81
 Learned to use state in a class based React component and passing them as props to have them rendered differently depending on the state.
 Also Learned about three main component lifecycle methods.

+### R1D82
+Finished section 6 of Stephen Grider's React tutorial.
+I feel like I have a better understanding of state and lifecycle methods than before.